madnuttah/unbound-docker/doc/DETAILS.md

 * If you see the warning `unbound[1:0] warning: unbound is already running as pid 1`, executing `docker-compose down && docker compose up -d` will remove the PID and also the warnings in the log.

-* This is no issue but rather something good, it means that Unbound is using DNSSEC:
+* This is no issue and shows that Unbound is doing trust anchor signaling to the root name servers.
+See [this URL](https://tools.ietf.org/html/rfc8145) for more details.

 > `... unbound[0:1] info: generate keytag query _ta-4f66.
 NULL IN`